 What are the opportunities for campaign launchers?
-Mr. Lin tells us that the Taiwanese tend to gravitate towards lifestyle products, whereas this type of products is overall unpopular in Japan.
+Mr. Lin tells us that the Taiwanese tend to gravitate towards lifestyle products, whereas this type of products is outright unpopular in Japan.

-Mr. Takahashi further delineates whom the backers of crowdfunding campaigns in Japan are: men at the age of 30 to 50, who like techie and functional products and prefer colors of low chroma like black, white, and grey.
+Mr. Takahashi gave a brief profile of Japanese crowdfunding backers: men at the age of 30 to 50, who like techie and functional products and prefer colors of low chroma like black, white, and grey.
 In Taiwan, on the other hand, backers are fond of designer products that are creative and cute.

 Another main difference lies in gender distribution: in Taiwan, the difference between the numbers of male and female backers is not as significant as in Japan, where 75 out of 100 are men.
 Most Japanese crowdfunding sites are now grappling with strategies to attract more female backers and encourage product diversity on their platform, says Mr. Takahashi.